rust-lang/compiler-team/working-groups/.template/README.md

 - Handle the migration from the existing AST-based borrow checker.

 # How can I get involved?
-If you are interested in getting involved in this working group should feel free to assign themselves an issue using `@triagebot assign` (look for `E-mentor` and `E-easy` issues if you're just getting started) and pop into the Zulip stream to ask for help and advice.
-If you want to get notified on GitHub and on Zulip about NLL issues, then comment with `@triagebot subscribe wg-nll` in `#ISSUE_NUMBER`.
+If you are interested in getting involved in this working group, you should try attend a meeting and introduce yourself or send a message in the Zulip stream.
+You can be added to the GitHub and Zulip group for the working group if you are interested in being pinged when there are available tasks.

 - **Desired experience level:** Any
 - **Zulip stream:** [`#t-compiler/wg-nll`][zulip] on Zulip